kblake/kblake/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Go, VueJS, Phoenix, and Elixir projects
+- 🔭 I’m currently working on Rails and NodeJS projects
 - I currently teach Software Development at Spokane Community College
 - 👨🏾‍🏫 I taught PHP, Laravel, and Livewire at Eastern Washington University
 - 📫 How to reach me: karmen@hey.com